AlvarBer/Persimmon/docs/src/types.md

 However the actual types of the python code underlying functions and parameters do not support this, as duck typing makes interfaces not defined on explicit manners but on the methods used by the underlying code.
-For example most algorithms accept Numpy arrays, panda dataframes, Scipy sparse matrices and almost any array type that implements `__get__` in a manner Numpy understands, but there is no actual interface that can be used to know which objects will run without crashing unless the code is executed.
+For example, most algorithms accept Numpy arrays, panda dataframes, Scipy sparse matrices and almost any array type that implements `__get__` in a manner Numpy understands, but there is no actual interface that can be used to know which objects will run without crashing unless the code is executed.

 ![Type hierarchy](images/type_hierarchy.pdf)

-Because of this types had to be invented, sometimes they correspond to underlying duck typing based interfaces but sometimes they do not have a direct equivalent on Python.
+Because of this, types had to be invented, sometimes they correspond to underlying duck typing based interfaces but sometimes they do not have a direct equivalent on Python.
 Types on Persimmon follow a simply tree structure, and checks whether a